Real Estate Wholesaling

 • + Flexible arrangements

-• - You handle all vetting, training, QA
+• - You handle all vetting, training, QA, and lists

 • - High turnover risk with no backup